A substitution lemma for multiple context-free languages: Preliminaries

 and are used to initialise non-terminals.
 The language $L\subseteq \Sigma^*$ of a context-free grammar defined in this way is the set of all strings $w\in \Sigma^*$ that can be obtained by a sequence of rules finishing with the non-terminal $S(w)$ (this is tantamount to working from the leaves of the derivation tree to the root, as opposed the usual process of beginning with the start non-terminal and working towards the leaves.)

 In a multiple context-free grammar $G=(N,\Sigma,R,S)$, each non-terminal in $N$ is allowed to have more than one variable, rules are of the form: and

-where $s_1,\dots, s_m$ are strings of terminals and variables $x_j^i$, where the $x_j^i$ are distinct and can only be used at most once in $s_1\cdots s_m$ (the concatenation of all the $s_i$), $t_i$ are strings of terminals only (so that the grammar is \emph{initialised} with words in place of variables by rules of the form $A(t_1,\dots,t_m)\leftarrow$), and $S\in N$ is a distinguished {\em start} non-terminal which has rank 1 (and is applied last).
+where $s_1,\dots, s_m$ are strings of terminals and variables $x_j^i$, where the $x_j^i$ are distinct and can only be used at most once in $s_1\cdots s_m$ (the concatenation of all the $s_i$), $t_i$ are strings of terminals only (so that the grammar is \emph{initialised} with words in place of variables by rules of the form $A(t_1,\dots,t_m)\leftarrow$).
 A non-terminal $N(x_1,\dots,x_m)$ with $m$ variables is said to have \emph{rank} $m$.
+Here $S\in N$ is a distinguished {\em start} non-terminal which has rank 1 (and is applied last).

 We call a multiple context-free grammar {\em $k$-multiple context-free}, abbreviated as $k$-MCF, if each non-terminal has rank at most $k$.
 By this construction, any context-free grammar is $1$-MCF.
 The language $L\subseteq \Sigma^*$ of a multiple context-free grammar is the set of all strings $w\in \Sigma^*$ that can be obtained by a sequence of rules finishing with the non-terminal $S(w)$.
 A language $L$ of a $k$-multiple context-free grammar $G=(N,\Sigma,R,S)$ is called a $k$-multiple context-free language, and $L\subseteq \Sigma^*$ is called multiple context-free if it is $k$-\MCF\ for some integer $k\geq 1$.